-My other recent work has explored the psychological reality of procedural rhetoric, examined the influence of virtual environments on STEM motivation, and contributed to understanding the benefits of hands-on vs digital experiences.
-I am also interested in exploring the potential of explorable explanations, and have been inspired by the explorables community to begin creating interactive explanations presenting my own work.
+I am also broadly interested in the social and psychological impact of games, both on players and creators.
+My other recent work has explored the psychological reality of procedural rhetoric, quantified the impact of in-game actions on out of game attitudes, examined the influence of virtual environments on women’s STEM motivation, and contributed to understanding the benefits of hands-on vs digital experiences.
+I have been inspired by the explorables community to create interactive explanations for some of my own work.

 Before I was a member of DRL, I was part of the UCSC Cognitive Modeling Lab, the NASA Distributed Team Decision Making Team, and the Stanford Psychophysiology Lab.